MathematicalPotato/MP_DooKi3_SLM_Designs/MP_DooKi3_Z_Stuff/Z_Maxwell_Mounts/README.md

 - MP_DooKi3_SLM_Z_Maxwell_Clamp_V4: 0.9g

 ## Updates
+### 2024-10-29
+- Updated mounts to V5
+  - Adjusted alignment nubs so there is clearance for larger M5 T-nuts

 ### 2024-09-09
 - Updated all parts to V4
   - Increased diameter of 8mm shaft hole to remove the need for drilling to size.